CAASPP Practice Tests & Sample Items

 The second option is a “Practice Test.”
-This set of examples was updated in May 2014 and offers grade-specific testing experiences similar to the SBAC.
-One English-language arts and one math performance task is included per grade level.
+This set of examples offers grade-specific testing experiences similar to CAASPP assessments.
+English language arts and mathematics assessments include one performance task per grade level.
 Some, but not all, supports and accommodations are included.

 Using Practice Tests

-SCOE encourages individuals and groups to examine the SBAC simulated exam environments.
+SCOE encourages individuals and groups to examine the CAASPP simulated exam environments.
 Districts should look for opportunities to share with trustees, leadership teams, faculty groups, parents, school site councils, and community stakeholder groups.
-Students should also be given opportunities to explore the assessment tasks.
-Some districts are creating road maps for integrating the Common Core and SBAC assessments into five-year planning documents.
+Students should also be given opportunities to explore assessment tasks.

 Suggestions for using the practice tests: